HarshZode/College_Programming_Practical/README.md

 # College_Programming_Practical

-### This REpository comtains files of practicals of Computer Programming.
+### This Rpository comtains files of practicals of Computer Programming.